Joone History, Family Crest & Coats of Arms

 Early History of the Joone family

 This web page shows only a small excerpt of our Joone research.
-Another 121 words (9 lines of text) are included under the topic Early Joone History in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Joone History in all our PDF Extended History products and printed products wherever possible.

 Joone Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Joone has been recorded under many different variations, including Joanes, Joans and others.

 Early Notables of the Joone family (pre 1700)

 More information is included under the topic Early Joone Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Joone family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Joone or a variant listed above: Thomas Joanes, who settled in New England in 1637; along with Richard in 1635; another Richard Joanes settled in Massachusetts in 1635; Elizabeth Joanes settled in Virginia in 1637.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)